lsw5077/ShinyForEcologistsPart1/README.md

 # Break this app: an ecologist's intro to Shiny

-Hello and welcome to my first tutorial on the R Shiny framework!
+Hello and welcome to my first Shiny tutorial!
 Shiny is a framework for building interactive webpages using the R programming language.
-That means you can build powerful, customizable online tools to engage stakeholders in research communication using R programming skills you might already have.
+That means you can build powerful, customizable online tools to engage stakeholders in research communication using tools and analyses you've already developed.
 In this tutorial, we'll learn how to build a Shiny app that shows temporal trends in Stellar sealion pup counts at a user-specified count site over time.
 This tutorial is meant to be an absolute basic intro to Shiny, so if you're already making Shiny apps it might be a bit too basic for you.
 If you're getting ready to build your first app, you're in the right place!

 ## What do I need to make a Shiny app?

-To get started, you'll need to have R and RStudio installed on your computer.
-The main coding prerequisite to building our sealion Shiny app is a basic understanding of the Tidyverse, a collection of R packages for data science.
-If you're new to the Tidyverse, I highly recommend the book R for Data Science, as well as the unofficial solutions manual.
-If you haven't used tidyverse before, no worries!
+To get started, you'll need to have [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/) installed on your computer.
+The main coding prerequisite to building our sealion Shiny app is a basic understanding of the [Tidyverse](https://www.tidyverse.org/), a collection of R packages for data science.
+If you're new to the Tidyverse, I highly recommend the book [R for Data Science](https://r4ds.had.co.nz/), as well as the [unofficial solutions manual](https://jrnold.github.io/r4ds-exercise-solutions/).
+If you haven't used Tidyverse before, no worries!
 We'll go over each function we use in detail.

 Ready to get started?
 Awesome!
 Let's open RStudio and make sure our required packages are installed if you don't have them already: